YINI-lang/YINI-spec/YINI-Specification.md

 - Support both `strict` as well as `lenient` parsing modes.
 - Support different **Bail/Abort Sensitivity Levels** while parsing a YINI document:
   (AKA severity threshold)
-  - Level 0 = Ignore errors and try parse anyway (may remap faulty key/section names to something more valid so parsing can continue).
+  - Level 0 = Ignore errors and attempt to continue parsing (may remap faulty key/section names to something more valid so parsing can continue).
   - Level 1 = Abort on errors only.
   - Level 2 = Abort even on warnings.
-- **Extra Bonus:** In strings, if C/C++-style octal escape codes like `\1` to `\377` are used (which are not valid in YINI), parsers SHOULD treat this as an error in strict mode (and suggest the correct YINI syntax).
+- **Additional recommendation:** In strings, if C/C++-style octal escape codes like `\1` to `\377` are used (which are not valid in YINI), parsers SHOULD treat this as an error in strict mode (and suggest the correct YINI syntax).
 In lenient mode, parsers may optionally emit a warning and suggest the correct YINI syntax: `\o1` to `\o377`, and interpret the octal code as intended.

 ## 14. Compatibility and Versioning
 This section covers YINI's compatibility and interoperability principles.